2 Markowitz portfolio optimization

 We have seen that some of the portfolio optimization problems in Sec.
 2.1.1 (Solution of the mean–variance model) are quadratic optimization problems.
 Solving QO problems in their original form is popular and considered easy, because this model was studied starting from early in history (in the 1950s), allowing it to become a well known and mature approach.
 However, more recent results show us that conic optimization models can improve on QO models both in the theoretical and in the practical sense.
 More on this in Sec.
 13.1.2 (Traditional quadratic models).

 In this section we will show to convert problems (2.1)-(2.4) into conic form.
-Assuming that the covariance matrix estimate \(\ECov\) is positive definite, it is possible to decompose it as \(\ECov = \mathbf{G}\mathbf{G}^\mathsf{T}\), where \(\mathbf{G} \in \R^{N\times k}\).
+Assuming that the covariance matrix estimate Σ is positive definite, it is possible to decompose it as Σ=GGT, where GRN×k.
 We can do this for example by Cholesky decomposition, see Sec.
 13.1.1.10 (Quadratic form) for a list of other possibilities.
 An interesting approach in financial applications is the factor model, which can have the advantage of having a direct financial interpretation (see in Sec.
 5 (Factor models)).

-Even if there are no redundant securities, \(\ECov\) can be positive semidefinite if the number of samples is lower than the number of securities.
+Even if there are no redundant securities, Σ can be positive semidefinite if the number of samples is lower than the number of securities.
 In this case the Cholesky decomposition might not be computable.
 [5] We can then apply regularization techniques (e. g. shrinkage, see in Sec.
 4.2.1 (Covariance shrinkage)) to ensure positive definiteness.
 Otherwise if suitable linear returns data (see in Sec.
-3 (Input data preparation)) is available, then a centered and normalized data matrix can also serve as matrix \(\mathbf{G}\).
+3 (Input data preparation)) is available, then a centered and normalized data matrix can also serve as matrix G.

-Using the decomposition we can write the portfolio variance as \(\mathbf{x}^\mathsf{T}\ECov\mathbf{x} = \mathbf{x}^\mathsf{T}\mathbf{G}\mathbf{G}^\mathsf{T}\mathbf{x} = \|\mathbf{G}^\mathsf{T}\mathbf{x}\|_2^2\).
+Using the decomposition we can write the portfolio variance as xTΣx=xTGGTx=GTx22.
 This leads to two different conic forms (see also in Sec.
 13.1.1.10 (Quadratic form)).

 1. Modeling with rotated quadratic cone:

-We can directly model the squared norm constraint \(\|\mathbf{G}^\mathsf{T}\mathbf{x}\|_2^2 \leq \gamma^2\) using the rotated quadratic cone as \((\gamma^2, \frac{1}{2}, \mathbf{G}^\mathsf{T}\mathbf{x}) \in \Q_\mathrm{r}^{k+2}\).
+We can directly model the squared norm constraint GTx22γ2 using the rotated quadratic cone as (γ2,12,GTx)Qrk+2.
 This will give us the conic equivalent of e. g. problem (2.3):

 2. Modeling with quadratic cone:

-We can also consider the equivalent norm constraint \(\|\mathbf{G}^\mathsf{T}\mathbf{x}\|_2 \leq \gamma\) instead of the squared norm, and model it using the quadratic cone as \((\gamma, \mathbf{G}^\mathsf{T}\mathbf{x}) \in \Q^{k+1}\).
+We can also consider the equivalent norm constraint GTx2γ instead of the squared norm, and model it using the quadratic cone as (γ,GTx)Qk+1.
 The conic equivalent of problem (2.3) will then look like

 This way we can also model problem (2.4).
-We introduce the variable \(s\) to represent the upper bound of the portfolio standard deviation, and model the constraint \(\|\mathbf{G}^\mathsf{T}\mathbf{x}\|_2 \leq s\) using the quadratic cone as
+We introduce the variable s to represent the upper bound of the portfolio standard deviation, and model the constraint GTx2s using the quadratic cone as

-While modeling problem (2.3) using the rotated quadratic cone might seem more natural, it can also be reasonable to model it using the quadratic cone for the benefits of the smaller scale and intuitive interpretation of \(\tilde{\delta}\).
+While modeling problem (2.3) using the rotated quadratic cone might seem more natural, it can also be reasonable to model it using the quadratic cone for the benefits of the smaller scale and intuitive interpretation of δ~.
 This is the same as modeling of problem (2.4), which shows that conic optimization can also provide efficient solution to problems that are inefficient to solve in their original form.

 In general, transforming the optimization problem into the conic form has multiple practical advantages.
 Solving the problem in this format will result in a more robust and usually faster and more reliable solution process.
 Check Sec.
 13.1.2 (Traditional quadratic models) for details.